 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The Sub-Fund has sustainable investments with environmental and social objectives connected to the United Nations Sustainable Development Goals("UNSDGs").
+The Sub-Fund has sustainable investments with environmental and/or social objectives connected to the EU environmental taxonomy and the United Nations Sustainable Development Goals ("UNSDGs").